Cysharp/MagicOnion/README.md

 #endif
 ```

-### Stripping debug symbols from ios/libgrpc.a
+## Stripping debug symbols from ios/libgrpc.a
-When you download grpc daily build and extract Native Libararies for Unity, you will find file size of Plugins/Grpc.Core/runtime/ios/libgrpc.a beyonds 100MB.
+When you download gRPC daily build and extract Native Libararies for Unity, you will find file size of Plugins/Grpc.Core/runtime/ios/libgrpc.a beyonds 100MB.
 GitHub will reject commit when file size is over 100MB, therefore libgrpc.a often become unwelcome for gif-low.
 The reason of libgrpc.a file size is because it includes debug symbols for 3 architectures, arm64, armv7 and x86_64.

 We introduce strip debug symbols and generate reduced size `libgrpc_stripped.a`, it's about 17MB.